RedisGraph/RedisGraph/README.md

 ### Query language
 The syntex is based on neo4j's Cypher and currently only a subset of the language is supported.

-A query is composed of four parts:
+A query is composed of five parts:

 ### Query structure

  - MATCH
  - WHERE
  - RETURN
+ - ORDER BY
  - LIMIT

 #### MATCH